The Best And Worst Foods To Buy At Aldi

 Worst: Eggs

-In 2016, Aldi announced they would be phasing out the sale of eggs from hens restricted to cages by 2025, but in the meantime, you'll have to be careful if you want to get eggs from responsibly raised hens at Aldi.
-Currently, Aldi carries a few different options when it comes to eggs, and while there are free range eggs available at many locations, Aldi says they "respond to customer demand."
+In 2016, Aldi announced that it would be phasing out the sale of eggs from hens restricted to cages by 2025.
+But in the meantime, you'll have to be careful if you want to get eggs from responsibly raised hens at Aldi.
+Currently, Aldi carries a few different options when it comes to eggs, and while there are free range eggs available at many locations, Aldi only vaguely says it will "respond to customer demand."

-According to what Ethical Consumer found, though, the lower-priced eggs Aldi stocks are "enriched cage" eggs, which is only a slight improvement over the tight confinement and cruel conditions suffered by hens forced to live in the battery cages many places have outlawed.
+However, according to what Ethical Consumer found, the lower-priced eggs Aldi stocks are "enriched cage" eggs, which is only a slight improvement over the tight confinement suffered by hens forced to live in battery cages that many places have outlawed.
 If you're looking for something cruelty-free, be extra-careful when picking up your Aldi eggs.

 Worst: Tuna